stevetab03/ARCM/README.md

 [ORBIT](https://github.com/stevetab03/ORBIT) established a rigorous framework for basis convergence in commodity futures, demonstrating that variance collapse is provable from first principles when the convergence mechanism is contractually enforced.
-ARC operates in the same intellectual register but in a different
+ARCM operates in the same intellectual register but in a different
 market: the convergence being studied is not futures-to-spot but rate-forecasts-to-realized-rates across policy regime boundaries.